liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/CONTRIBUTING.md

 This command will download all the dependencies needed by the QA projects contained in the `qa/samples/packages` folder, and will point all JS Toolkit packages to the local project (as opposed to downloading them from npmjs.com).
 This is necessary since we want to use our local copy of the JS Toolkit and since we have not yet released any 3.x version, so it's impossible to download it from npmjs.com.

 Note that the `link-js-toolkit` will move all JS Toolkit dependencies in the QA projects to a `link-js-toolkit` section in the `package.json`.
-This is to prevent yarn from trying to download these packages from npmjs.com.
+This is to prevent Yarn from trying to download these packages from npmjs.com.

 ## Releasing new versions